Our Turkish Airlines Inflight Experiences 💺

 No through-checking of baggage

 One of the main reasons for booking a through-flight is so that your luggage is checked through to the final destination.
 In our case, although we paid Turkish Airlines for all flights, the last short leg of our journey they sub-contracted to Malaysia Airlines.
-We had to pick up our luggage and check it in again for the last leg!
-We almost missed our connection because of this.

-No control over scammers at their own hub – Istanbul airport
+Scammers at their hub in Istanbul airport

-As if all this isn’t already enough, if you qualify for a Turkish Airlines complimentary stopover (free hotel) you’ll first have to run the gauntlet of a hoard of scammers waiting for you at Arrivals – pretending to be Turkish Airlines personnel.
+As if all this isn’t already enough, if you qualify for a Turkish Airlines complimentary stopover in Istanbul (free hotel) you’ll first have to run the gauntlet of a hoard of scammers waiting for you at Arrivals – pretending to be Turkish Airlines personnel.
 We already know of many jet-lagged passengers who have fallen for these scams.

 Have you had similar (or worse) experiences with Turkish airlines?
 Let us know – it would be nice to share the misery 😧